joseeden/jenkins-project/README.md

-# Sample Project for Deploymenty
+# Sample Project for Deployments